Learning intention

 This lesson builds on knowledge and concepts introduced in this lesson:

-Provide each child with a whiteboard and a pen, and ask them to create a bingo board on their whiteboard by drawing one horizontal line and two vertical lines, creating six squares.
+Give out whiteboards and pens.
+Learners create a bingo board by drawing one horizontal line and two vertical lines, creating six squares.
 Show the Presentation: Key vocabulary bingo.
-Ask the children to look at the words from the list and choose six words, placing one in each of the boxes on their whiteboards.
+Children look at the words from the list and choose six, writing one in each of the boxes.

-Explain that the clues for the definitions of each word will be read out (not in order).
-Provide the children with 20 seconds of thinking time and then allow them to decide whether they have a word written down that matches the clue.
-If they think it is a match, they need to cross the word out on their bingo board.
-Remind the children not to rub out answers.
+Tell learners that the clues for the definitions of each word will be read out (not in order).
+Give learners 20 seconds of thinking time and then they decide whether they have a word written down that matches the clue.
+If they think it is a match, they cross the word out on their board.
+Learners should not to rub out answers.

-Once all of their key words have been struck through, the child must call ‘Bingo!’
+When keywords have been struck through, learners call ‘Bingo!’
 Check the words and the definitions by displaying them on slide 2 of the presentation.
-Ask the other children to check the definitions that they have too, referring to any misconceptions.
+The other children check the definitions that they have too.
+Address any misconceptions.

 Words and definitions: